MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 In the Teams PowerShell Module version 3.0.0 or later, the format of the AssignedPlan and ProvisionedPlan attributes has changed from XML to JSON array.
 Previous XML filters (For example, `-Filter "AssignedPlan -eq '<some-xml-string>'"`) will no longer work.
 Instead, you need to update your filters to use one of the following formats:

+- All users with an AssignedPlan matches MCO: `-Filter "AssignedPlan -eq 'MCO'"`
-- All users with an AssignedPlan that starts with MCO: `-Filter "AssignedPlan -eq 'MCO*'"`
+- All users with an AssignedPlan that starts with MCO: `-Filter "AssignedPlan -like 'MCO*'"`
-- All users with an AssignedPlan that contains MCO: `-Filter "AssignedPlan -eq '*MCO*'"`
+- All users with an AssignedPlan that contains MCO: `-Filter "AssignedPlan -like '*MCO*'"`
-- All users with an AssignedPlan that ends with "MCO": `-Filter "AssignedPlan -eq '*MCO'"`
+- All users with an AssignedPlan that ends with "MCO": `-Filter "AssignedPlan -like '*MCO'"`

 **Policy Attributes**: